How to improve the quality of work life?

 As for the executives, this survey suggests that they should make this decision at the beginning of their career.
 Thus, they’ll be able to choose an industry that doesn’t require relocations and find other ways to show their ambitions for career growth.

-- Collaborate with your partner
+5. Collaborate with your partner

 Instead, start small by changing at least one of your habits, like turning off the TV earlier in the evening, in order to sleep longer and feel energetic for work the next morning.
-In addition, no matter how much you love your job, try not to think about it after work.
+Also, no matter how much you love your job, try not to think about it after work.
 If needed, keep your work-related devices out of reach.

 Furthermore, remember that your partner, family members, friends, and coworkers play an important role in enhancing your quality of life.
 Their emotional and practical support will be crucial for you, especially during tough times at work.